qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 double click its name in the :guilabel:`Fields and Values` list.
 Generally you can use the various fields, values and functions to construct the calculation expression or you can just type it into the box (see :ref:`vector_field_calculator`).
-Since QGIS 2.2. you can create a new rule by copying and pasting an existing rule with the right mouse button.
+Since |qg| 2.2. you can create a new rule by copying and pasting an existing rule with the right mouse button.
+Also since |qg| 2.2., you can use the 'ELSE' rule that will be run if none of the other rules on that level match.

 .. _figure_symbology_5: